cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/swim_image_file.md

 page_title: "catalystcenter_swim_image_file Resource - terraform-provider-catalystcenter"
 subcategory: ""
 description: |-
-  It manages create and read operations on Software Image Management (SWIM).
+  It performs create operation on Software Image Management (SWIM).
-  Fetches a software image from local file system and uploads to Catalyst Center.
-Supported software image files extensions are bin, img, tar, smu, pie, aes, iso, ova, tar_gz and qcow2.
+  Fetches a software image from local file system and uploads to DNA Center.
+Supported software image files extensions are bin, img, tar, smu, pie, aes, iso, ova, tar_gz and qcow2
-  Upload the file to the file form data field
 ---

 # catalystcenter_swim_image_file (Resource)

-It manages create and read operations on Software Image Management (SWIM).
+It performs create operation on Software Image Management (SWIM).

-- Fetches a software image from local file system and uploads to Catalyst Center.
-Supported software image files extensions are bin, img, tar, smu, pie, aes, iso, ova, tar_gz and qcow2.
+- Fetches a software image from local file system and uploads to DNA Center.
+Supported software image files extensions are bin, img, tar, smu, pie, aes, iso, ova, tar_gz and qcow2 ~>**Warning:**
-Upload the file to the **file** form data field

-~>**Warning:**
 This resource does not represent a real-world entity in Cisco Catalyst Center, therefore changing or deleting this resource on its own has no immediate effect.
 Instead, it is a task part of a Cisco Catalyst Center workflow.
 It is executed in DNACenter without any additional verification.
 It does not check if it was executed before or if a similar configuration or action already existed previously.